-- For such a short novel, there is a great amount of developed tension or climactic moments in the writing.
+For such a short novel, there is a great amount of developed tension or climactic moments in the writing.
 Explain or analyze how the author does it so effectively.
+Sam

-The central story within the novel focuses around the relationship between George and Lennie.
+- The central story within the novel focuses on the relationship between George and Lennie.
 Consider whether it was a healthy relationship or whether it, in the end, was quite pointless.
-(Brooke)

 - Consider what it is that so strongly binds George and Lennie together.